albertattard/java-boot-camp/docs/09-generics/06-variance.md

 ## Contravariance

 We can use generics to control what we can do and cannot do to a collection.
 Using [covariance](#covariance) we can read from a list but we cannot write to the list.
-Using contravariance we can achieve the opposite.
+Using contravariance we can (_somewhat_) achieve the opposite.
 Consider the following example.

 {% include custom/dose_not_compile.html %}